Make the Heroine Jeans

 At the beginning of the class you’ll get to try on a calico toile to determine which size you should be going for.
 Then you we can determine if any fitting tweaks need to be made.

-This is an intermediate class so we ask that you are a competent sewer with a fair amount of dressmaking under your belt.
+This is an experienced class so we ask that you are a competent sewer with a fair amount of dressmaking under your belt.
 You don’t need to have made jeans before.

 Skills you will take from this class: